ipsdm/legitimacy/suggested-structure/template/decision-records/template-DR.md

 ### Link

-list references to other decisions records and agreements which form the basis for this decision.
+List references to other decisions records and agreements which form the basis for this decision.

 ## New Agreements Formed

-list any new agreements formed during the ratification of this decision.
+List any new agreements formed during the ratification of this decision.

 ---------------------------------------

-## Supplimentary Information
+## Supplementary Information

 Non-mandatory section which could include
  - raw conversations/discussions